mastaresplinter/SudSolC/README.md

 # SudSolC
-A sudoku solver made in C
+ - A sudoku solver made in C

+To be implemented:
+ - Puzzle generator
+ - Solvable Puzzle GUI
+ - Auto solving puzzle GUI